0330 822 0505

 The big difference is the perceived level of risk.

-If, for example, the surveyor says the thatched roof on your prospective new home is a fire risk, you may be rejected.
+If, for example, the surveyor says that the thatched roof on your prospective new home is a fire risk, you may be rejected.

 What types of property do these mortgages cover?